If you're seeing this message - that means some of our site's content isn't loading properly. Click here to reload and try another method.

 • They will also spend 1 hour per week working through online learning content and activities.

-What are teaching considerations for multimodal delivery?
+What are teaching considerations for Flex (multimodal) delivery?

 Virtual students are not just observers of in-class activity – both student groups are active participants.